 Theme 5.
-Audit as a Form of Business Activities Control
+Auditing as a Form of Control on Business Activities

-Audit is an independent examination of financial information of an entity, whether profit oriented or not, irrespectively of the size or legal form, when such an examination is conducted with a view to express an opinion thereon.
-An independent audit has following advantages:
+Audit is an independent examination of the financial information of an entity, whether profit oriented or not, irrespective of the size or legal form, when such an examination is conducted with a view to expressing an opinion thereon.
+Independent audit has following advantages:

-- 1. It improves the reliability of financial statements. - 3.
-It helps in detecting internal control weaknesses. - 4.
-It enables settlement of trade disputes. - 5.
-In case of amendments to the constitution, it enables settlement of accounts. - 6.
-It is useful for determination of losses. - 7.
-It enables assessment of net worth of an entity for the investors. - 8.
-It satisfies requirements for borrowings from financial Institutions - 9.
-It acts as a basis for settlement of statutory dues namely taxes and duties; - 10.
-It is useful for financial planning in subsequent years.
+1. it improves the reliability of financial statements;

+3. it helps in detecting internal control weaknesses.

+4. it enables settlement of trade disputes.

+5. in case of change in constitution it enables settlement of accounts.

+6. it is useful for determination of losses.

+7. it enables assessment of net worth of an entity for the investors.

+8. it satisfies requirements for borrowings from financial Institutions

+9. it acts as a basis for settlement of statutory dues namely taxes and duties;

+10. it is useful for financial planning in subsequent years.